cgiacomini/vagrant--kubernetes/examples/002-SecurityContext/README.md

 ## Explanation

-In this exampe we deploy whose container need to start as root, but since we have specified **runAsNonRoot: true** as security context, the container will fail to start.
+In this exampe we deploy nginx in a POD whose container need to start as root, but since we have specified **runAsNonRoot: true** as security context, the container will fail to start.

 ```